Osiris9999/Osiris9999/README.md

 </a>
 </br>

-Hi I am [Osiris](https://osiris9999.github.io/), a rustacean and budding web developer from India.
-My passion is becoming a security professional and help my people have secure software.
+Hi I am [Osiris](https://osiris9999.github.io/) , a rustacean and budding web developer from India.
+My aim is to become a security professional and help my people have secure software.
 I really love contributing to open source and building softwares.
 I hope you like me.
 </br>

 **languages and tools:**